quickapps/docs/en/designers/themes.rst

         ->append($this->Region->create('right-sidebar'))
         ->blockLimit(3);

-As you may have noticed, we always use region's machine-name when referring to a particular region; ``left-sidebar`` (human name: Left Sidebar)
+As you may have noticed, we always use region’s machine-name when referring to a particular region; ``left-sidebar`` (human name: Left Sidebar)